marcodeangelis/stochastic-area-metric/README.md

 ```

-which will output an ndarray with the area metric between the two samples for each of the `5` dimensions.
+which will output an `ndarray` with the area metric between the two samples for each of the `5` dimensions.

-This was possible because `X` and `Y` are both compatible *tabular* dataseries, i.e. they are samples with the same dimension.
+This was possible because `X` and `Y` are both compatible *tabular* data series, i.e. they are samples with the same dimension.
 We can use the parser `dataseries` to analyse these two samples:

 ```python